Ronald Acuña Jr. Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks third in MLB with a collective 10.4 strikeouts per nine innings.
+- The Reds pitching staff ranks fifth in the league with a collective 10 strikeouts per nine innings.

-- The Reds have a 4.55 team ERA that ranks 16th among all MLB pitching staffs.
+- The Reds' 4.86 team ERA ranks 19th among all league pitching staffs.

-- Reds pitchers combine to give up seven home runs (0.8 per game), the sixth-fewest in the league.
+- Reds pitchers combine to surrender the sixth-fewest home runs in baseball (nine total, 0.9 per game).

-- Cessa (0-0) gets the start for the Reds, his second of the season.
+- Greene (0-0) gets the starting nod for the Reds, his third of the season.

-- His last time out came out of the bullpen on Monday when the right-hander tossed 2/3 innings against the Atlanta Braves while giving up hits.
+- In his last time out -- in relief on Tuesday -- the righty tossed 2/3 innings against the Atlanta Braves while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.